JunoLab/FuzzyCompletions.jl/README.md

 # FuzzyCompletions.jl

-`FuzzyCompletions` provides fuzzy completions.
+`FuzzyCompletions` provides fuzzy completions for a Julia runtime session.

-Its API is totally compatible with compatible with the standard library module [`REPL.REPLCompletions`](https://github.com/JuliaLang/julia/blob/master/stdlib/REPL/src/REPLCompletions.jl);
+Its API is totally compatible with the standard library module [`REPL.REPLCompletions`](https://github.com/JuliaLang/julia/blob/master/stdlib/REPL/src/REPLCompletions.jl);
 so this package can be used as a drop-in replacement for your completion provider.

 ## example